Serving over HTTP

 Respond to GraphQL requests using an HTTP server

-The GraphQL specification doesn’t require paricular client-server protocols when sending API requests and responses, but HTTP is the most common choice because of its ubiquity.
+The GraphQL specification doesn’t require particular client-server protocols when sending API requests and responses, but HTTP is the most common choice because of its ubiquity.
 On this page, we’ll review some key guidelines to follow when setting up a GraphQL server to operate over HTTP.

 Note that the guidelines that follow only apply to stateless query and mutation operations.
 Visit the Subscriptions page for more information on transport protocols that commonly support these requests.